best in class

 Handle length: 4.3-inches | Weight: 2.61 ounces | Head type: Butterfly blade mechanism | Closed comb

-Dylan Rasch, senior design director at Nike, drops this blade in his Dopp kit when traveling.
-At 4.3 inches, it has the longest handle of this list, and Raasch says that this, combined with its light weight, makes it incredibly easy to maneuver.
-At $17, it’s also the cheapest safety razor on the list, and it comes with five replacement blades.
+Weishi’s butterfly razor is truly excellent value for money.
+At $17, it’s the cheapest razor on this list, and like the Parker, it comes with five replacement blades.
 Back in 2017, contributor Allison Schmidt called out this razor for being gentle on her sensitive skin when shaving her legs.
-So if your skin usually becomes angry or bumpy after shaping your beard, this could be a great, inexpensive option.
+So if your skin usually becomes angry or bumpy after shaping your beard, I think this is a good beginner-friendly, and inexpensive razor option.

 Best adjustable safety razor